 ReferencesFriedrick Kiesler, Matthew Krissel

-From the architect.
+Text description provided by the architects.
 Friedrick Kiesler was a strong believer in an elastic spatial concept, one that must be capable of providing an optimum response to the varying social concerns and uses of its occupants.
 The initial shape of the Endless House shows a flattened spheroid, which became a basis for his Manifesto of Correalism.

 One of his main arguments for the derivation of the shape is that it is based on a lighting system; a shape that would allow ample light to reach every corner of the room without being broken up by corners and interior walls of a conventional building.